Column-Randomized Linear Programs: Performance Guarantees and Applications: Special Structures and Extensions

-\end{theorem} The proof of this result (see Section~\ref{proof:packing_objective_bound_by_U}) follows by establishing that $W$ is an upper bound on $v(P^{\packing}_J)$, and then bounding each $|p_i|$ by solving a modified version of $D^{\packing}_J$ which is defined using $W$.
-We remark that our choice of $W$ is special only in that it bounds $v(P^{\packing}_J)$.
+\end{corollary} With regard to $U^{\packing}$ which appears in this guarantee, we note that this constant depends on the constant $W$.
+Our choice of $W$ is special only in that it bounds $v(P^{\packing}_J)$.
 For particular packing problems, if one has access to a problem-specific bound $W'$ on $v(P^{\packing}_J)$, one could define $U^{\packing}$ with $W'$ instead to obtain a more refined bound.